spiral/docs/orm/loading.md

 > Such method can be combined with joined table conditions without causing collisions, `load` method are fully compatibly by it's syntax with `with` method so you can pre-load many relations at once, specify where conditions and pre-load nested relations using dot separator.

-To load user, it's profiler (has one) and roles:
+To load user, it's profile (has one) and roles:

 ```php
 $selection = $userRepo->find()->where('user.name', '!=', '');